 A Good IB school follows the IB Curriculum Thoroughly

-An IB school should follow the IB curriculum all the time in all grades.
+An IB school should always follow the IB curriculum in all grades.
 As such, a good school should provide the curriculum in partiality or a mid another curriculum.
 The results of the IB curriculum are better when a child follows them through one learning methodology.
 The school should also maximize students’ understanding by providing them with free access to courses and resources externally.